 Why would you want an e-bike without suspension?

-Mechanical bicycle suspension on an e-bike is normally only for the front fork.
-Cheap front suspension forks are almost always just a spring that can take some of the jolts out of a road surface change.
-All good front suspension forks have some kind of shock absorber rebound control device.
-A fork that only has a spring without the ability to control the rate of returning to full length is a sign of a place the manufacturer is trying to save money.
+Mechanical bicycle suspension on an e-bike is usually only for the front fork.
+Cheap front suspension forks are almost always a spring that can take some jolts out of a road surface change.
+All good front suspension forks have some shock absorber rebound control.
+A fork with only a spring and the inability to control the return rate to full length is a sign of a place where the manufacturer is trying to save money.

 A suspension stem

 A lighter alternative to a suspension fork may be a suspension stem.
-These create a “spring” mounted between the handlebars and fork to absorb some of the jolts.
-A suspension stem will never be equal in ability to that of a suspension fork but remember that the air in the tires, and the flex of the fork all contribute to a front suspension system — not just a shock-absorbing fork.
+These create a “spring” mounted between the handlebars and fork to absorb some jolts.
+A suspension stem will never be equal in ability to a suspension fork, but remember that the air in the tires and the flex of the fork contribute to a front suspension system—not just a shock-absorbing fork.

-One advantage a suspension stem has over a suspension fork is that when coupled with a lighter “rigid” fork the suspension stem usually provides a reduction in bicycle weight.
-A non-suspension carbon fork is lightweight and has some shock-absorbing ability.
-This is a good place to save some weight.
+One advantage of a suspension stem over a suspension fork is that when coupled with a lighter “rigid” fork, the suspension stem reduces bicycle weight.
+A non-suspension carbon fork is lightweight and has some shock-absorbing ability, which is an excellent place to save some weight.

 Full suspension (rear suspension with a front suspension fork)

 E-bikes rarely have a rear suspension.
 That goes double for mid-drive e-bikes.
-Placing a poorly designed rear shock absorber on an e-bike creates a potential problem point and is usually only found on higher-end mountain e-bikes.
-A good substitute for a rear suspension e-bike is a cushioned saddle and suspension seat post.
+Placing a poorly designed rear shock absorber on an e-bike creates a potential problem point, which is usually only found on higher-end mountain e-bikes.
+A cushioned saddle and suspension seat post is a good substitute for a rear suspension e-bike.

 Everything you need to know about bike parts